- Operations Division

 Or email: Carren Boyce

 The Marlboro Police Department maintains its own emergency communications center.
 (Also known as the Police/EMS/Fire Dispatch) The Communications Bureau is a fully staffed unit that operates 24 hours a day, 365 days a year.
 It is a civilian position certified through the New Jersey Department of Personnel.
-There are currently 9 full time Telecommunications Operators and 1 Communications Supervisor.
-All communications employees are under the supervision of the police department’s Administrative Captain.
+All communications employees are under the supervision of the police department’s Operations Captain.

 The Communication Center can be manned by up to 4 operators at one time.
 They are responsible for all non-emergency calls that come into the police department as well as 9-1-1 emergency calls.
 They monitor 6 radio frequencies and dispatch the Township’s three (3) fire districts and two (2) first aid squads.
 They are a PSAP (Public Service Answering Point) for the 9-1-1 system handling over flow calls for other jurisdictions and directing them to the proper authorities when required.
 They also monitor a direct connect alarm system for those residents that are connected into the police department alarm system.
 The telecommunicators also monitor a security camera system that is in place throughout the police department and township municipal complex.